Twelve Core Challenges and Fifty Rapid Responses

 Response

 Formal safety is not the same as constitutional parity.
-Where identity recognition depends on restraint rather than legal guarantee, instability persists.
+Where identity recognition depends on restraint rather than legal protection, instability remains possible.

 34. Does this allow Unionists to dominate the North?